BobC96/GenerativeAI/README.md

-# This project is about showing my projects on generative AI
+# This project is about showing my learning journey on generative AI